written by

 In Alabama, foreclosures without court involvement are common.
 This means there is no legal right for a borrower to catch up on payments.
 But, after the sale, you might have a chance to buy back or avoid owing more money8.
 Alaska also does non-judicial foreclosures but gives homeowners a chance to get current on payments.
 You won’t have options to buy back after the sale or face extra charges8.
 Arizona requires a way for homeowners to catch up.
 Once sold, you cannot get the house back, and extra payments may not be demanded8.
 Arkansas follows a similar non-judicial process but allows for catching up.
 However, after selling, there is no chance to recover the property.
 Extra payments might be required from the owner8.

-See also Can I Sell My Deceased Parents' House Without Probate?
+See also Can an Executor Sell a House Without the Heirs' Approval?

 Federal laws also protect homeowners during the foreclosure process.
 They require mortgage companies to help find ways to avoid losing your home because of money troubles9.
 But, each state’s speed in handling foreclosures can be different.
 This adds more challenges for homeowners across the country9.